Sinister Street: Adaptations

-The book was turned into a 1922 silent film, Sinister Street, directed by George Beranger.
-In 1969, it was adapted for a TV series, Sinister Street, by the BBC.
+The book was turned into the 1922 silent film Sinister Street, directed by George Beranger.
+In 1969, it was adapted by the BBC for the TV series Sinister Street.

 Reception

-George Orwell enjoyed the book illicitly as a prep school boy at St Cyprian's School in Eastbourne where the headmistress, Mrs "Flip" Wilkes, gave a prize for the best list of books read.
-Cyril Connolly reported in Enemies of Promise "although I won the prize through heading my list with Thomas Carlyle's The French Revolution: A History—and Orwell won it next—we were both caught at last with two volumes of Sinister Street and our favour sank to zero."
+George Orwell enjoyed the book illicitly as a prep school boy at St Cyprian's School in Eastbourne, where the headmistress, Mrs "Flip" Wilkes, gave a prize for the best list of books read.
+Cyril Connolly reported in Enemies of Promise that "although I won the prize through heading my list with Thomas Carlyle's The French Revolution: A History—and Orwell won it next—we were both caught at last with two volumes of Sinister Street and our favour sank to zero."
 Orwell responded to Connolly with the comment, "There was a fearful row about bringing that kind of book into the school."
-Bowker suggests:
+Orwell's biographer Gordon Bowker suggests:

 It was not surprising that Sinister Street should so rivet young Eric.
 Its hero, Michael Fane, is studying Classics at a prep school, and moves with his mother from the countryside to Kensington (close to where Orwell's Aunt Nellie lived).
 He spends holidays in Cornwall (as Orwell's family did), visits Bournemouth (where Orwell's Uncle Charlie lived), and meets a girl from an Anglo-Indian family whose father is away in Burma.
 He visits Eastbourne and thinks what a lovely place.
 (Hollow laughter from Blair and Connolly, no doubt).
 Fane envies a wild looking, unkempt boy he sees wandering down Kensington High Street and longs to be "a raggle-taggle wanderer".

 Connolly also wrote critically of the book in the first section of Enemies of Promise, stating:

 Nineteen fourteen was also the year of an important bad book Sinister Street.
 It is a work of inflation, important because it is the first of a long line of bad books, the novels of adolescence, autobiographical, romantic, which squandered the vocabulary of love and literary appreciation and played into the hands of the Levellers and Literary Puritans.